brytsknguyen/slict/README.md

 ## SLICT 2 (current commit):

-Upgrades to using B-spline for trajectory representation, knot legnth as small as 0.01s, with an efficient solver that ensures real time.
+Upgrades to using B-spline for trajectory representation, knot length as small as 0.01s, with an efficient solver that ensures real-time performance.
 More details can be find at our [RA-L paper](https://ieeexplore.ieee.org/document/10504969).